 So you’ve got a Twitter account, a LinkedIn blog, and a Facebook page that you update every so often.

-Establishing a distinct and recognizable voice for your social media presence can help your business stand out from competitors while earning your business followers and even brand loyalty.
+Establishing a distinct and recognizable voice for your social media presence can help your business stand out from the pack, while earning you followers and even brand loyalty.
 Depending on your brand and its tone, use social media to crack jokes, dole out tips and tricks, post recipes, or engage in conversation.
 Just be sure to keep it consistent and to keep it entertaining.

-2. Have a purpose for your social media efforts
+Have a purpose for your social media efforts.

-Do you want to beef up brand awareness for your travel site?
-Or are you hoping to increase sales by reaching more potential customers?
+Do you want to beef up brand awareness?
+Are you hoping to increase sales by reaching more potential customers?
 Maybe you just want to connect directly with the customers you already have.
 Whatever your end goal, the best social media campaigns are built around established and attainable objectives.